-Although iLOC can successfully function at distances up to 450m (1400ft) in direct line of sight, your wireless device and the RD8200 locator must be within 10m (30ft) to maintain a wireless connection.
+Although iLOC can successfully function at distances up to 450m (1400ft) in direct line of sight, your PDA (or notebook) and the RD8200 locator must be within 10m (30ft) to maintain a wireless connection.

 Resetting connections

 If you experience problems with the RD8200 wireless iLOC technology features, Radiodetection recommends resetting the connection and then pairing your device again.